 Mahananda Navami is an auspicious Hindu festival that is observed on the ‘Navami’ (9th day) of the ‘Shukla Paksha’ (the period of bright fortnight of moon) during the months of ‘Magha’, ‘Bhadrapad’ and ‘Margashirsh’ in the traditional Hindu calendar.
 This date corresponds to the months of January-February, August-September and December respectively in the Gregorian calendar.
 Besides, Mahananda Navami is also observed during couple of other Hindu lunar months.
 The main ritual on this day involves one’s purification by taking bath in the sacred rivers like Ganga and Yamuna.
 Hindu devotees worship Goddess Durga on this ‘Shukla Paksha Navami’.
 Mahananda Navami also called as ‘Tala Navami’ is celebrated with immense zeal and enthusiasm in the northern and eastern states of India, especially in Orissa and West Bengal.

-Mahananda Navami 2017 was on February 05 Sunday
+Mahananda Navami 2023 is on January 29 Sunday

 Rituals during Mahananda Navami: